velexi-research/VLXI-Cookiecutter-Research/README.md

 ## 1. Overview

-The [Velexi Research Project Cookiecutter][vlxi-cookiecutter-research] is intended to streamline the process of setting up a general Jupyter-based research project involving computational work that is not centered around data science and machine learning models.
-The structure of this research project template is inspired by [Cookiecutter Data Science][cookiecutter-data-science], Kuygen Tran's [Data Science Template][khuyentran-data-science-template], the blog article ["Jupyter Notebook Best Practices for Data Science"][whitmore-2016] by Jonathan Whitmore.
+The [Velexi Research Project Cookiecutter][vlxi-cookiecutter-research] is intended to streamline the process of setting up a Jupyter-based research project involving computational work (but that is not necessarily centered around data science and/or machine learning models).
+The structure of this research project template is inspired by
+[Cookiecutter Data Science][cookiecutter-data-science],
+Kuygen Tran's [Data Science Template][khuyentran-data-science-template], the blog article ["Jupyter Notebook Best Practices for Data Science"][whitmore-2016] by Jonathan Whitmore.